-- RG 166.214 We consider that the requirements of ASX Clear (Futures) Pty Limited (ASX Clear (Futures)) are an adequate substitute for our requirements only for licensees that restrict their financial services business to participating in ASX Clear (Futures) (and, if the clearing participant is also a market participant, in the ASX 24 market) and incidental business.
-This applies only to a clearing participant in the licensed CS facility operated by ASX Clear (Futures) as defined in the operating rules of ASX Clear (Futures). - RG 166.215 Like the financial requirements in the ASIC market integrity rules for the ASX 24 markets, the financial requirements of ASX Clear (Futures) are based on NTA levels and are not directed to financial resources that may be needed as a result of other business.
+We consider that the requirements of ASX Clear (Futures) Pty Limited (ASX Clear (Futures)) are an adequate substitute for our requirements only for licensees that restrict their financial services business to participating in ASX Clear (Futures) (and, if the clearing participant is also a market participant, in the ASX 24 market) and incidental business.
+This applies only to a clearing participant in the licensed CS facility operated by ASX Clear (Futures) as defined in the operating rules of ASX Clear (Futures).

+RG 166.204 The financial requirements of ASX Clear (Futures) are based on NTA levels and are not directed to financial resources that may be needed as a result of other business.